GrosSacASac/JavaScript-Set-Up/general/npm/readme.md

 ## `npm i`

-installs everything from packagelock or package if not found
+installs everything from package-lock or package if not found, package.json has priority if in conflict with lock file (in that case package-lock will be updated as well)

-   --ignore-scripts disables running scripts like postinstall defined in the target package.json, download only
+   --ignore-scripts disables running scripts like postinstall defined in the target package.json, download only -D as devDependency

 ## `npm i pac`

+installs or updates"pac" at highest compatible version according to package.json defined range or latest if it is not there yet and will be saved in package.json package-lock

+## `npm update pac`

-installs pac at latest version according to package.json defined range or latest if it is not there yet and will be saved in package.json (and lock)
+installs or updates"pac" at highest compatible version according to package.json defined range or latest if it is not there yet and will be saved in package.json package-lock

 ## `npm update`

-updates all packages to versions according to package.json defined range.
-Will be saved in package.json lock only
+Avoid using it, prefer updating 1 by 1 for stability. updates all packages to versions according to package.json defined range.
+Will be saved in package.json and package-lock

 ## `npm i pac@latest`

-forces update pac to latest version and will be saved in package.json (and lock)
+forces install or update "pac" to latest version and will be saved in package.json and package-lock

 ## `npm outdated`